 Ah, summer: the kids are out of school, the hot dogs are on the grill and the drinks are cold.
 It’s a time of outdoor fun.
 It’s also is a time of vastly increased emergency department visits, and that correlation is… ahem, no accident.
 Around our emergency department, we call summer “trauma season.”
 Outdoor fun comes with risks.

-Knowing the risks is the key to prevention, we asked Dwayne Smith, our Injury Prevention Program Manager, to identify a few of the major trouble spots for traumatic injuries and how to steer clear of them.
-Here’s his top five:
+Knowing the risks is the key to prevention, we asked Britney Lombard, our Injury Prevention Program Manager, to identify a few of the major trouble spots for traumatic injuries and how to steer clear of them.
+Here’s her top five:

 A visit to the pool or the lake is one of the best things about summer.
 But open water is also dangerous in a potentially deadly way people tend to underestimate, and during the summer, the incidence of children drowning goes up dramatically.